The translation of this document is outdated.

 availability thereof shall be ensured in the local government

-city or municipality council building and rural territory or city
+council building and rural territory or town administrations.

 [17 June 2010]

-entitled to issue binding regulations and provide for
+city is entitled to issue binding regulations and to provide for

 administrative liability for violating them, if such is not

-provided for in law, with respect to the following issues:
+provided for in laws, with respect to the following issues:

 1) measures to be carried out in order to avert the spread of